tanweijie123/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 4a.
-Previous Client's profile window is not closed
+Previous Client's profile window is not closed.
     * 4a1.
 The previous client's profile will be closed.
     * 4a2.
 The current client's profile will be displayed.

       Use case ends